Alumni

 We love to stay connected

-We welcome news about you and your family.
-Please keep us updated with your contact information and sending us news for Bridges magazine, which always includes an alumni section.
+Share your contact info or family updates and personal or professional achievements!
+We love to highlight the great things you are doing in our Bridges alumni magazine.
 Most grads attest to making life-long friendships.
 We hope to facilitate those ongoing connections and friendships through reunions and other alumni events.
 Nominations are now being accepted for the Alumnus of the Year Award.
 This award presented yearly to one or two alumni who recently have made a significant contribution through service in their community, profession, family or church.
 Please send suggestions to Kate Grieser at Grieserke@lancastermennonite.org.

 Join the